RyanWangZf/BioBridge/dataset/README.md

 # Run this script to build the data for the following experiments

 ## 0. Prepare for data processing
+Please download the raw PrimeKG data from: [PrimeKG](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/IXA7BM).
-unzip the primekg data and put it under the data folder
+Then, unzip the primekg data and put it under the data folder
 ```shell
 unzip data/PrimeKG/dataverse_files.zip -d data/PrimeKG
 ```